Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 ![](images/dp900module(5b).png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+  - **Azure Subscription**: An active Azure subscription with the required permissions to create and manage Synapse Analytics resources.
+  - **Azure Portal Access**: Permissions to access and navigate the Azure Portal and Synapse Studio
+  - **Sample Data for Ingestion**: A dataset (CSV file) for data ingestion into the Data Explorer database.

 ## Exercise 1: Provision a Synapse Analytics workspace and Data Explorer pool

 In this exercise, you will provision an Azure Synapse Analytics workspace and create a Data Explorer pool.
 These resources will provide a scalable environment for managing and analyzing large datasets using Kusto Query Language (KQL).